 More Detailed Pond Heater Reviews

-This is a very efficient convection heater that does a great job of keeping part of the pond ice free.
+This is a very efficient pond heater that does a great job of keeping part of the pond ice free.
 It is simple to use, small and discrete and great value for money.

-The Hozelock pond heater has a 100W heating element that creates an ice-free zone in you pond even in the coldest weather.
-This heater floats on the surface of the pond providing an air hole to allow toxic gases to escape and the pond water to be oxygenated.
+The Hozelock Pond Heater has a 100W heating element that creates an ice-free zone in you pond even in the coldest weather.
+This pond heater floats on the surface of the pond providing an air hole to allow toxic gases to escape and the pond water to be oxygenated.
 It is easy to set up – you can simply plug it into an outdoor power socket and then float it on the surface of the pond.
-The heater comes with 5 metres of outdoor rubberised cable.
+The pond heater comes with 5 metres of outdoor rubberised cable.

 This did an excellent job of keeping a hole in the ice in my pond even in last year’s severe weather.
 It is very easy to use, simply turn it on at the plug on nights when the overnight temperature is expected to be low.
 After heavy snow, it is worth checking it and brushing off any snow that has collected on the surface to make sure it stays afloat, and the hole remains open.

-The Newatt Anti Ice pond heater creates an ice-free area around the unit allowing for toxic gases to escape and the water to oxygenate.
-This heater has a 100W element and can be used continually in spells of cold weather.
+This pond heater has a 100W element and can be used continually in spells of cold weather.
 The heater consists of an aluminium cylinder, which creates all round heat, covered with a protective plastic casing to make it durable and shock proof.
-The heater sits on a plastic float and birds and insects can settle here for a drink.
+The pond heater sits on a plastic float and birds and insects can settle here for a drink.
 You can also add bird food to the indents on the float if you wish.

 Pond Heater Buying Guide

 When choosing a pond heater, ensure that it is powerful enough for the size of your pond.
 If not, it may struggle to keep an ice-free spot.
 If you do buy a heater and find it’s not quite enough, you can always add an additional one.